MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 > There is a newer version of Remote Assist which has a fix for this issue.
 Please [update Remote Assist](holographic-store-apps.md#update-apps) to the latest version to avoid this issue.

 > [!NOTE]
-> Due to this Known Issue's severity we have temporarily paused the availability of Windows Holographic, version 21H1.
-If you would like to still update your devices to 21H1, please refer to [the instructions in our release notes at the top of the page.](hololens-release-notes.md)
+> Due to this Known Issue's severity we had temporarily paused the availability of Windows Holographic, version 21H1.
+The 21H1 build is now available again to update to.

 On the latest release of [Windows Holographic, version 21H1](hololens-release-notes.md#windows-holographic-version-21h1), some users of Remote Assist have experienced video freezing during calls over 20 minutes.
 This is a **known issue**.